-X. District Budget
+IX.
+District Budget

-The Airport District's revenue comes from a combination of property tax revenue and aviation revenue, along with less predictable but still critical federal grants.
+The Airport District's revenue comes from a combination of property tax revenue, aviation revenue, and commercial property rentals along with less predictable but still critical federal arants.

-The Airport District's revenue comes from a combination of property taxes (about \$5 million a year), aviation revenue (a little more than \$4 million a year) and federal grants, which are less predictable but still critical (recently been between \$1 million and \$2 million) bringing total revenue to roughly \$10 million per hear.
+The Airport District's revenue comes from a combination of property taxes (about \$6 million a year), aviation revenue (a little more than \$6 million a year) and federal grants, which are less predictable but still critical (2020 estimated at \$5 million) bringing total revenue to roughly \$19 million per year.